Sloan Research Fellow

 - Spring 2016: Stochastic fluid mechanincs reading course; we have worked through a variety of notes and works on the uniqueness of invariant measures for the 2D stochastically forced Navier-Stokes equations.
 Specifically, our aim was to get familiar with the work of Hairer and Mattingly on the topic.

 - Fall 2015: Stochastic fluid mechanics reading course; we are mostly working through the book on 2D stochastically forceed Navier-Stokes by Kuksin and Shirikyan.
 Email me or Michele Coti Zelati...Next semester we will likely work through Hairer and Mattingly (and the works that led up to this one).

 - Spring 2015: WiPs seminar: joint with the MFD group in the Courant institute at NYU, we are currently running a seminar on waves in plasma.
 The page can be found here !
 Email Lise-Marie or myself if you would like more information, or simply show up at the seminar at CSCAMM or Courant (depending on your physical location).

 I am now part of the Applied Mathematics, Statistics and Scientific Computation (AMSC) program!

 If you are a graduate or undergraduate student interested in finding an REU project or PhD adviser, feel free to contact me and perhaps we can find something.
-I am open to advising students interested in the analysis of PDE as well as students also interested in doing some computational PDEs.
-Likely topics will be focused in some aspect of fluid mechanics or kinetic theory, tailored by the student interests, my interests, and our mutual expertises!
+I am open to advising students interested in the analysis of PDE as well as students who may also interested in doing some computation.
+Likely topics will be focused in some aspect of fluid mechanics or kinetic theory, tailored by the student interests, my interests, and our mutual expertises

 - Math 462 - Introduction to PDEs.
 See Canvas at myelms.umd.edu for all of the course information, announcements and assignments, Fall 2015